How to Turn a Square Bum Into a Round One: From Flat to Fabulous

 How to do it:

-• Position yourself behind a barbell so that your legs are almost touching the bar.
+• Step up close to the barbell so your legs are almost touching it.

 3. Hip Thrust